Potassium: Isotopes

 There are 25 known isotopes of potassium, three of which occur naturally: ^{39}K (93.3%), ^{40}K (0.0117%), and ^{41}K (6.7%) (by mole fraction).
 Naturally occurring ^{40}K has a half-life of 1.250e9 years.
 It decays to stable ^{40}Ar by electron capture or positron emission (11.2%) or to stable ^{40}Ca by beta decay (88.8%).
+This decay results in a relatively higher concentration of Argon in the atmosphere.
 The decay of ^{40}K to ^{40}Ar is the basis of a common method for dating rocks.
-The conventional K-Ar dating method depends on the assumption that the rocks contained no argon at the time of formation and that all the subsequent radiogenic argon (^{40}Ar) was quantitatively retained.
+The conventional potassium–argon dating method depends on the assumption that the rocks contained no argon at the time of formation and that all the subsequent radiogenic argon (^{40}Ar) was quantitatively retained.
 Minerals are dated by measurement of the concentration of potassium and the amount of radiogenic ^{40}Ar that has accumulated.
 The minerals best suited for dating include biotite, muscovite, metamorphic hornblende, and volcanic feldspar; whole rock samples from volcanic flows and shallow instrusives can also be dated if they are unaltered.
 Apart from dating, potassium isotopes have been used as tracers in studies of weathering and for nutrient cycling studies because potassium is a macronutrient required for life on Earth.

 ^{40}K occurs in natural potassium (and thus in some commercial salt substitutes) in sufficient quantity that large bags of those substitutes can be used as a radioactive source for classroom demonstrations. ^{40}K is the radioisotope with the largest abundance in the human body.
 In healthy animals and people, ^{40}K represents the largest source of radioactivity, greater even than ^{14}C. In a human body of 70 kg, about 4,400 nuclei of ^{40}K decay per second.
 The activity of natural potassium is 31 Bq/g.